MicrosoftDocs/memdocs/sccm/develop/core/understand/sqlviews/sample-queries-for-queries-configuration-manager.md

 manager: dougeby
 ---

-# Sample Queries for Queries in Configuration Manager
+# Sample Queries for the Query view in Configuration Manager

 The following sample query demonstrates how the query view can be joined to a security view.
-In most cases, the **v_Query** view will not be used in reports.
+In most cases, the **v_Query** view won't be used in reports.

 ## Joining Query and Security Views